bertux/idchain/README.md

-## Go Ethereum
+## Idchain

-Th Official Golang implementation of the Ethereum protocol with a small hack to burn gas fees instead of awarding them to the block sealers, to be able to use it for IDChain.
+Th Official Golang implementation of the Ethereum protocol with a small hack to burn gas fees instead of awarding them to the block sealers, to be able to use it for idchain.

-## Joining IDChain Network
+## Joining the Idchain Network

-### Building the source on Ubuntu
+### Building on Ubuntu

 ```shell
 $ sudo snap install go --classic